dcmi/dcap/README.md

 # Dublin Core Application Profile (DCAP)
 ### Revisiting the Singapore Framework....

 The [Singapore Framework](http://dublincore.org/documents/singapore-framework/) was a pioneering attempt to formalise the creation of metadata application profiles and can be considered to have been 'ahead of its time'.
-With a growing mainstream interest in developing and managing metadata profiles in a wide variety of contexts, the time has come to revisit this framework and to address, in particular, one component - the *Description Set Profile*.
+With a growing mainstream interest in developing and managing metadata profiles in a wide variety of contexts, the time has come to revisit this framework and to address, in particular, one component - the *Description Set Profile* (DSP).

 The goal of this project is to make the DSP *actionable*.